kikito/hacking-madrid/README.md

-# Continuous Integration with Lua
+# Hacking Madrid

-This is the source code of a presentation about Continuous Integration with Lua.
+This is the source code of a presentation about my work on http://decide.madrid.es .

-You can watch it at https://kikito.github.io/ci-with-lua/.
+You can watch it at https://kikito.github.io/hacking-madrid